Humans and AI are shaking hands

 Deepfakes

-So in 2025, there will be a concerted effort to develop methods for accurately determining whether content is AI-generated or not.
+So there will be a concerted effort to develop methods for accurately determining whether content is AI-generated or not.
 This will involve sophisticated techniques and tools to analyze the authenticity of content, ensuring that both the message and the medium are verified with precision.
 As these methods advance, we can expect a significant emphasis on fact-checking to identify and manage AI-generated content, making it a crucial aspect of Generative AI trends.

 Real-time interaction and speech integration